ShaheerSajid/RISCV/README.md

  1. Download the tool chain from here: https://static.dev.sifive.com/dev-tools/riscv64-unknown-elf-gcc-8.3.0-2020.04.0-x86_64-linux-ubuntu14.tar.gz
  2. Extract the compiler and note the path. (opt/riscv/bin/  etc)
- 3. Edit makefile and set the path of the compiler
+ 3. Edit makefile and set the path of the compiler.
- 4. Click terminal/run build task.
+ 4. Add your code to main.c and run make.
- 5. The file main.hex will be generated inside the flash folder.
+ 6. The hex file will be generated inside the folder mem_init.
+Give the path of this file when editing system-on-chip ram IP.

  ### Libraries
 	**GPIO:**